INNOVATIVE SOLUTIONS TO FARMERS’ FENCING PROBLEMSMade by a man on the land, for the man on the land.

 STOP ANIMALS FROM BURROWING IN

-Fit to a new or existing steel post (star picket) fence and keep burrowing animals out of your paddocks.
+Fit to a new or existing steel post (Y Post) fence and keep burrowing animals out of your paddocks.
 Simple, cost-effective solution to a very expensive problem.

 REPLACE INSULATORS WITHOUT REMOVING WIRES